tc39/proposal-type-annotations/README.md

 TypeScript allows traits like `private`, `protected`, `public` on methods and instance variables, `readonly` on instance variables, and `abstract` on methods.

-This is a _big_ addition to the syntax.
+This is a _big_ addition to the syntax, but necessary if we want a mostly-TypeScript compatible proposal.
 See the [Other ideas section](#other-ideas) for ideas on how to deal with this.

 ### Typecasting

-A new operator (`as`) is defined which takes as a left operand an expression, and a type as the right operand.
-It returns the left operand, e.g.
+A new operator, `as`, is defined, which takes as a left operand an expression, and a type as the right operand.
+It returns the left operand.
+Example

 ```ts
 const point = JSON.parse(serializedPoint) as ({x: number, y: number})